Will-Smelser/openProjects/router/required/readme.md

 <a name="Expression"></a>
 ## Expression()
 Paths are broken up into either String values or an Expression.
-Expressions hold thea variable name and potentially a regex defining what the name is allowed to match against.
+Expressions holda variable name and potentially a regex defining what the name is allowed to match against.

 **Kind**: global function
 <a name="Path"></a>